mvolkmann/blog/src/smalltalk.md

 `~/Documents/dev/lang/smalltalk/{cuis-directory}/CuisImage/Cuis7.1-6367.image`.
 Packages I create go in a similar path which is `~/Documents/dev/lang/smalltalk/{cuis-directory}-UserFiles/NewPackages/Volkmann.pck.st`

-## Cuis Package Management

-This is an alternative to Monticello which is used in Squeak and Pharo.

-Create a new package as shown in the previous section.
-For example, my new package name is "Volkmann".

 To add or override methods in existing classes and save the changes in your package: